 All The Light We Cannot See – Anthony Doerr (2015): In addition to the Pulitzer, this novel also won the Carnegie Medal for Excellence, and both prizes were richly deserved.
 The novel’s main protagonists are a blind French girl and an orphaned German boy whose paths eventually cross in occupied France toward the end of World War II.
 Quite simply put, this novel is a page-turner: fast-paced, engrossing, and as intricately constructed as the puzzle boxes crafted by one of the novel’s secondary characters.

 The Orphan Master’s Son – Adam Johnson (2013): This is hands down the best book either one of us has read in the last year.
 Given how little verifiable information is publicly available about life in North Korea, where the novel is set, Johnson does a masterful job of incorporating the everyday horrors of life in a totalitarian state into a story that is almost too fantastic to believe and yet so well-crafted that it feels real.
 In interviews, Johnson has said that he spent more than half a decade researching the novel, and it shows.
-Even more so than The Sympathizer, this is a book we recommend without hesitation.

 (No award given in 2012)